sunkuangdong/Nest_Langchain/README.md

 MAIL_FROM=your_email@example.com
 ```

-*Note: The project also connects to a local MySQL database named `hello` (root/no password by default) for the DB CRUD and Cron tools.
-Please ensure MySQL is running if you intend to use those specific tools.*
+*Note: The project also connects to a local Milvus database for the DB CRUD and Cron tools.
+Please ensure Milvus is running if you intend to use those specific tools.*

 ### Step 2.2: Start the Backend (NestJS)